Legend or No Legend

 Legend or No Legend is the third studio album by Nigerian singer and songwriter Wande Coal.
-It was released on 18 May 2023 through Empire and Black Diamond Entertainment.
+It was released on 18 May 2023 through Starstruck Management, Empire Distribution, and Black Diamond Entertainment.
 The album features guest appearances from Wizkid, Olamide, T-Pain and Fireboy DML.
 Wande Coal featured producers such as Kel-P, Screwface, Dunnie, Bruno, K-Dream and P.Priime.
 The album is a follow-up to his 2020 EP, Realms (2020).

 Background

-The album was originally going to be released on 31 March 2023, when it was pushed back to 7 April2023.
-People speculated that the reason for this was because fellow Nigerian singer Davido announced the release of his album Timeless for 31 March 2023.
-Legend Or No Legend got pushed back a second time and then went to be revealed that the release date had been 18 May 2023.
+The album was originally going to be released on 31 March 2023, when it was postponed to 7 April.
+Some observers speculated that the delay followed the announcement of fellow Nigerian singer Davido's album Timeless for the same day.
+Legend or No Legend got pushed back a second time and then went to be revealed that the release date had been 18 May 2023.
 In an interview with OkayAfrica, Wande Coal said the reason for the name of the album.